kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/aks/_index.en.md

 - Provide Credentials in either of the below mentioned ways:
     - Select a pre-created preset which stores the provider specific credentials.

-      Create a preset on your KKP cluster with `spec.aks.tenantID`, `spec.aks.subscriptionID`, `spec.aks.clientID` and `spec.aks.clientSecret`.
     - Manually enter the credentials `Tenant ID`, `Subscription ID`, `Client ID` and  `Client Secret`.

 {{% notice info %}}